Bartapapa/legend/docs/class/crows.md

 If you merge two objects together, they lose all their traits and you create 1 <i>treasure</i> of the same quality as the lowest-quality item you just merged.

 ### Crow's cant
-YOu can make simple sounds with your mouth, and they seem perfectly natural.
+You can make simple sounds with your mouth, and they seem perfectly natural.
 You can talk in this way to other crows, who understand you as if you were speaking normally.

 ***